-- Colour Guide-for detailed information about the colour printing options and settings available with your Fiery, as well as the ColorWise® colour management system built into your Fiery. - Printing Guide-for information about how to set the ColorWise print options. - User Software Installation Guide-for information about the software provided with your Fiery, including sample colour reference pages used to verify print results.
+- Color Guide-for detailed information about the color printing options and settings available with your Fiery, as well as the ColorWise® color management system built into your Fiery. - Printing Guide-for information about how to set the ColorWise print options.